Just Transition Webinars

 Advancing the Just Transition in urban mobility projects

-In the newest addition to the Just Transition Webinar series, we will focus on three groundbreaking (POLIS) projects: UPPER, ELABORATOR, and SMALL.
+This edition of the Just Transition Webinar series focused on three groundbreaking (POLIS) projects: UPPER, ELABORATOR, and SMALL.
 These projects exemplify innovative approaches to ensuring mobility as a right, fostering inclusive public transport and shared mobility, and promoting safe and inclusive active mobility.
-The webinar is designed to showcase tangible actions that drive a just transition in urban mobility.
-We will explore how these projects can transform the urban mobility landscape by ensuring equity, accessibility, and safety for all individuals.
-By facilitating dialogue among project representatives, policymakers, experts, and stakeholders, we aim to inspire collaborative efforts and practical solutions that can catalyse positive change in urban mobility policies and practices.
+The webinar was designed to showcase tangible actions that drive a just transition in urban mobility.
+We explored how these projects can transform the urban mobility landscape by ensuring equity, accessibility, and safety for all individuals.
+By facilitating dialogue among project representatives, policymakers, experts, and stakeholders, we aimed to inspire collaborative efforts and practical solutions that can catalyse positive change in urban mobility policies and practices.

 Car-dependent people - Access Webinar